 What is Qualitative Observation?

-Qualitative Observation is the research process of using subjective methodologies to gather information or data.
+Qualitative Observation is the research process of using subjective methodologies to gather data or data.
 Since the focus on qualitative observation is to equate quality differences, it is a lot more time consuming than quantitative observation but the sample size used is much smaller and the research is extensive and a lot more personal.

+The subjective nature of qualitative observation acknowledges that the researcher’s interpretations and biases shape the data collection and analysis process.
+It emphasizes the importance of understanding the social and cultural context, the participants’ perspectives, and the researcher’s reflexivity.
 Qualitative observation deals with the 5 major sensory organs and their functioning – sight, smell, touch, taste and hearing.
 This doesn’t involve measurements or numbers but instead characteristics.

 Learn more: Qualitative Market Research

-- Inductive analysis
+Inductive content analysis

 This characteristic is a major part of qualitative observational research because the interviewer or the researchers immerses himself/herself with the group and gets in sync with the topic.
 The questions evolve during the research process.
 The researcher can form any hypothesis through the answers and work backwards to prove or disprove it or even build on it.
 Another component of this is the researcher evaluates a lot of content which is known as inductive content analysis.
 This analysis to is used to form hypothesis and act as a primary content type.
 This approach allows for the findings to emerge from raw data without the restraints of structured methodologies of significant, dominant or repetitive themes.